-The persons named in the accompanying form of proxy are representatives of management and are directors of the Corporation ("Management Nominees").
+The persons named in the accompanying form of proxy are representatives of management ("Management Nominees").
 Each Shareholder has the right to appoint a person other than the persons named in the enclosed form of proxy, who need not be a Shareholder of the Corporation, to represent the Shareholder at the meeting or any adjournment thereof.
 This right may be exercised by inserting the name of such person in the blank space provided in the form of proxy.

-To be valid, proxies must be executed legibly by a registered Shareholder and deposited with Computershare Trust Company of Canada, 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1, Attention: Proxy Department, not later than 5:00 p.m. (local time) on May 5, 2020, or with the Chairman of the Meeting prior to the commencement of the Meeting on the day of the Meeting, or any adjournment thereof.
+To be valid, proxies must be executed legibly by a registered Shareholder and deposited with TSX Trust Company, 301-100 Adelaide Street W., Toronto ON M5H 4H1 Attention: Proxy Department, tmxeinvestorservices@tmx.com, 1-866-600-5869 not later than 5:00 p.m. (local time) on May 3, 2021, or, if the Meeting is adjourned, no later than 5:00 p.m. (local time) on the second last business day before the date of the adjourned meeting.